-- 1. The TCFD working group includes representatives from: Operational Excellence, Credit Risk Management, Development Effectiveness, Environmental, Social & Corporate Governance, Environmental and Social Risk, Corporate Strategy, Legal, Treasury, Climate Advisory and the Infrastructure and Energy Division. - 2.
-Under exceptional circumstances and on a case-by-case basis, consideration will be given to financing upstream gas infrastructure where there is a clear benefit in terms of energy access for the poor and where greenhouse gas (GHG) emissions are minimized, projects are consistent with national goals on climate change, and risks of stranded assets are properly analyzed. - 3.
-This corresponds to the combined Scope 1, Scope 2 (location-based) and Scope 3 IDB Group figure, prorated with the proportion of employees working for IDB Invest, which has gradually increased in recent years (12.8% in 2019, 13.8% in 2020, 15.09% in 2021).
-Further information on GHG accounting methodology, reduction targets and carbon neutrality is available in the IDB Sustainability Report and its GRI Annex. - 4.
-Scope 1: 146 t CO2e; Scope 2 (location-based): 1233 t CO2e; Scope 2 (market-based): 236 t CO2e; Scope 3: 1791 t CO2e. - 5.
-Scope 1: 111 t CO2e; Scope 2 (location-based): 873 t CO2e; Scope 2 (market-based): 162 t CO2e; Scope 3: 282 t CO2e.
-These numbers as well as the total figure may differ from the reported figure in FY2020 as those were provisional figures at the time. - 6.
-Provisional data.
-Final data for the IDB Group will be available in the 2021 IDB Sustainability Report. - 7.
-This figure refers to estimated gross combined Scope 1 and 2 GHG emissions of project finance transactions emitting over 25,000 t CO2e per year, which were in the active portfolio of IDB Invest in the respective reporting year.
+1. The TCFD working group includes representatives from: Operational Excellence, Credit Risk Management, Development Effectiveness, Environmental, Social & Corporate Governance, Environmental and Social Risk, Corporate Strategy, Legal, Treasury, Climate Advisory and the Infrastructure and Energy Division

+2. Under exceptional circumstances and on a case-by-case basis, consideration will be given to financing upstream gas infrastructure where there is a clear benefit in terms of energy access for the poor and where greenhouse gas (GHG) emissions are minimized, projects are consistent with national goals on climate change, and risks of stranded assets are properly analyzed.
+3. This corresponds to the combined Scope 1, Scope 2 (location-based) and Scope 3 IDB Group figure, prorated with the proportion of employees working for IDB Invest, which has gradually increased in recent years (12.8% in 2019, 13.8% in 2020, 15.09% in 2021).
+Further information on GHG accounting methodology, reduction targets and carbon neutrality is available in the IDB Sustainability Report and its GRI Annex.
+4. Scope 1: 146 t CO2e; Scope 2 (location-based): 1233 t CO2e; Scope 2 (market-based): 236 t CO2e; Scope 3: 1791 t CO2e.
+5. Scope 1: 111 t CO2e; Scope 2 (location-based): 873 t CO2e; Scope 2 (market-based): 162 t CO2e; Scope 3: 282 t CO2e.
+These numbers as well as the total figure may differ from the reported figure in FY2020 as those were provisional figures at the time.
+6. Provisional data.
+Final data for the IDB Group will be available in the 2021 IDB Sustainability Report.
+7. This figure refers to estimated gross combined Scope 1 and 2 GHG emissions of project finance transactions emitting over 25,000 t CO2e per year, which were in the active portfolio of IDB Invest in the respective reporting year.
 This figure excludes biogenic CO2e emissions from stationary sources.
-Estimates for FY2020 may differ from the reported figure in FY2020 as those were provisional figures at the time. - 8.
-This figure refers to the estimated CO2e emissions reduced per year by projects that were in the active portfolio of IDB Invest in the reporting year.
-Reductions from investments in Financial Institutions are not included. - 9.
-This figure refers to estimated gross emissions from project finance transactions emitting over 25,000 t CO2e per year.
+Estimates for FY2020 may differ from the reported figure in FY2020 as those were provisional figures at the time.
+8. This figure refers to the estimated CO2e emissions reduced per year by projects that were in the active portfolio of IDB Invest in the reporting year.
+Reductions from investments in Financial Institutions are not included.
+9. This figure refers to estimated gross emissions from project finance transactions emitting over 25,000 t CO2e per year.
 It refers only to new commitments in the reporting year, calculated as the annual emissions expected to be produced during a representative year.
-This figure excludes biogenic CO2e emissions from stationary sources. - 10.
-According to provisional estimates, there are no new project finance commitments in 2021 which are expected to produce more than 25,000 t CO2e in a representative year. - 11.
-This figure refers to the estimated CO2e emissions reduced per year by new projects closed in the reporting year.
-Reductions from investments in Financial Institutions are not included. - 12.
-This figure refers to all financing including short-term financing.
-The reporting according to the joint MDB methodology concerns medium- and long-term climate finance only.
+This figure excludes biogenic CO2e ments in the reporting year, calculated as the annual emissions expected emissions from stationary sources.

+10. According to provisional estimates, there are no new project linance in a representative year.

+Financial Institutions are not included.

+12. This figure refers to all financing including short-term financing.
+The reporting according to the joint MDB methodology concerns medium- and longterm climate finance only.